Sydney Harbour National Park

 - You can book a Fort Denison heritage tour online.
 Group tour bookings (more than 20 people) are required at least six weeks in advance.

 - There are no food and beverage services on Fort Denison as the lease for Fort Denison Cafe and Restaurant concluded on 26 June 2017

 - A selection process is underway to determine a new operator for the venue, but the cafe and restaurant is expected to remain closed until 2018.

 - Fort Denison will be unavailable for events and functions until further notice

 - This webpage will be updated when Fort Denison Cafe and Restaurant re-opens and becomes available for public bookings

 A former defence facility, Fort Denison is located on a small harbour island in the centre of Sydney Harbour just a stone's throw from the Botanic Gardens.
 Once under attack from US friendly fire in WWII, Fort Denison is today a top Sydney tourist attraction.

 One of the most coveted places in Sydney for New Years Eve, the 360° views are sure to impress.
 Take the guided tour to explore Fort Denison’s museum, canons gun powder store and winding staircase in Australia’s only Martello Tower.
 Discover the fully operational tide guage room where Sydneys tidal benchmark is recorded.
-When you are done exploring, the café is a great place for a quick snack or tasty lunch and is also available for private evening functions.

 It’s easy to get to Fort Denison – just make sure you’re there for the firing of the 1pm cannon.